cosmos/gaia/docs/migration/cosmoshub-4-vega-upgrade.md

 ```shell
 ERR UPGRADE "Vega" NEEDED at height: 8695000: upgrade to Vega and applying upgrade "Vega" at height:8695000
 ```
-Then the cosmovisor will create `$GAIA_HOME/cosmovisor/upgrades/Vega/bin` and download Gaia v6.0.0 binary to this folder according to links in the ` --info` field of the upgrade proposal 59.
+Then the Cosmovisor will create `$GAIA_HOME/cosmovisor/upgrades/Vega/bin` and download Gaia v6.0.0 binary to this folder according to links in the ` --info` field of the upgrade proposal 59.
-This may take 20 min to a few hours, afterwards, the chain will continue to produce blocks once validators with total sum power > 2/3 complete their nodes upgrades.
+This may take 20 min to a few hours, afterwards, the chain will continue to produce blocks once validators with a total sum voting power > 2/3 complete their nodes upgrades.

 *Please Note:*